|Living with Adult ADHD||ADHD in Women||Apps & Tools|

 Fluctuating hormones sometimes affect the action of ADHD meds.
 That may be the case if the variable effect of your medication seems to follow a monthly pattern.
 Otherwise, you might simply be taking too low a dose.
 Consult your doctor.

-Patricia Quinn, M.D., is a developmental pediatrician in the Washington, D.C., area.
+Patricia Quinn, M.D., is a developmental pediatrician in the Washington, D.C. area.
 A graduate of the Georgetown University Medical School, Quinn specializes in child development and psychopharmacology.
-Cofounder and director of the Center for Girls and Women with ADHD, she is the author of Putting on the Brakes: A Young People’s Guide to Understanding Attention Deficit Hyperactivity Disorder.
+Cofounder and director of the Center for Girls and Women with ADHD, she is the author of Putting on the Brakes: A Young People’s Guide to Understanding Attention Deficit Hyperactivity Disorder and Attention, Girls!: A Guide to Learn All About Your AD/HD.